top of page

 Supplies Needed: Pen, 1 inch binder with loose leaf paper

-Course Description: Students will learn to take notes, retell narrative stories, summarize references, write from pictures, and create compositions using the Structure and Style Writing Method based on a wide variety of fascinating subjects.
+Course Description: Students will learn to take notes, retell narrative stories, summarize references, write from pictures, and create compositions using the Structure and Style Writing Method based on Ancient History writing lessons.
 These lessons cover seven of the nine IEW Units.

 Homework: Writing assignments weekly and revisions of assignments as needed.
 Students will need an “editor” at home to proofread compositions using a provided checklist.